 Early patient contact

-You will learn clinical skills, such as how to take a complete patient history and analyse symptoms, from your first week in the programme.
+Learn clinical skills, such as how to take a complete patient history and analyse symptoms, from your first week in the programme.

-You will practice your clinical skills in Europe's largest and most modern clinical simulation facility before commencing full-time hospital rotations.
+Practice your clinical skills in Europe's largest and most modern clinical simulation facility before commencing full-time hospital rotations.

-You will learn anatomy through cadaveric dissection, in the original, and historical, RCSI Anatomy Room, where healthcare leaders have been formed for centuries.
+Learn anatomy through cadaveric dissection, in the original, and historical, RCSI Anatomy Room, where healthcare leaders have been formed for centuries.

-You will have many opportunities to test your research skills by participating in international research electives and the RCSI Research Summer School.
+Opportunities to test your research skills by participating in international research electives and the RCSI Research Summer School.

 RCSI's unique four-week sub-internship programme in final year Medicine will prepare you for life as a junior hospital doctor.